 Have you been wondering if you could implement tea tree oils into your daily routine while pregnant?
-You love the idea of jumping on the essential oils bandwagon, but are you worried about whether it’s safe?
+But are you worried about whether it’s safe?

 Why Should You Use Tea Tree Oil?

 Pregnancy can be a scary journey that leaves you questioning every substance you want near or in your body.
 There are so many products that have risks associated with pregnancy, so it can be a struggle to find one that makes you feel comfortable about its safety and helpfulness.

 Tea tree oils are typically considered a “natural” remedy, however, natural doesn’t always mean safe.

 Another thing to keep in mind is that essential oils are highly concentrated, which makes them much more potent than other substances that use that same type of plant, like teas (source).

 Is Tea Tree Oil Safe For Your Baby?

 Like many products, there are risks associated with this one as well.
 The essential oils are of such purified content that they do have the ability to cross the placenta.